Package 'wisclabmisc'

 controls, cases

-bare column name for the densities of the control group
+bare column names for the densities of the control group and case group

 along